Kezzryn/Advent-of-Code/Synacor Challenge/README.md

     Mem_Write(address, value);
 }
 ```
 Take a good look.
 Nearly all of this would be thrown out in the next big refactor.
-I still don't know what I don't know.
+Right now, I still don't know what I don't know.

-However, it works and we now have an input buffer.
+Future changes aside, it works and I now have a functional input buffer.
 Back to the game!

 ```
 Things of interest here: